 Google has a habit of modifying things, and most of the time the changes are little and barely perceptible.
 Small modifications that frequently do not result in a Google notification.
 Larger changes are referred to as Core Updates, and Google will normally be open and honest in their communication with these.

-The last time Google released a Core Update was in September this year (2019) (link to tweet).
-A Core Update is a big enough change for it to be noticeable for us users (Google has more detailed information about it here).
-We feel it is important to point out that Google constantly change and update the inner workings of their Algorithms and other tools.
-Therefore if you work with things related to SEO and Local SEO it is important to understand that the details of rank and performance of a site or location is subject to change.
+Google released a Core Update in September 2019 (link to tweet).
+A Google Core Update 2019 is a significant enough update for users to notice (Google offers additional information about it here).
+We believe it is critical to emphasise that Google is continually changing and updating the inner workings of their Algorithms and other tools.
+As a result, if you work with SEO and Local SEO, you should be aware that the details of a site's or location's rank and performance are susceptible to change.

-Sometimes when we read blogs and articles in the SEO world it seems like so called experts know everything there is to know about how Google operates.
-We like to remind ourselves (and others) that this is hardly the case.
-We know quite a bit but far from everything.
-Some things stay constant and known but a lot is unknown and also subject to intermittent change.
+When we read blogs and articles in the SEO sector, it can appear like so-called experts know everything there is to know about how Google works.
+We enjoy reminding ourselves (and others) that this is far from the case.
+We know a lot, but it's far from everything.
+Some things are stable and known, yet much is unknown and prone to change.

-Since Google are fairly open about the foundation of what renders a decent rank it makes sense to start with the basics, that is simply delivering good content.
-We also know that the algorithm will change over time so it makes sense to plan for the long game and not be shortsighted on fixes that might work now but maybe hurt you in the future.
+Because Google is quite transparent about what constitutes a decent rank, it seems sense to start with the basics, which is simply giving good content.
+We also know that the algorithm will evolve over time, so it makes sense to plan for the long term rather than being too focused on fixes that may work today but may harm you later.

-So, by now it should be obvious that Google rewards locations that have correct data as well as full compliance with their rules and regulations.
+So, it should be clear by now that Google and Google Core Update 2019 reward locations that have accurate data and are fully compliant with their laws and regulations.